-Types of Explosion proof pump
+Types of Pumps

-The dynamic pump type uses fluid momentum and velocity as a means of generating pumping pressure.
-This version works well with variable flow requirements and low viscosity material.
-Dynamic explosion-proof pumps can deliver a high flow rate in hazardous areas.
-Centrifugal pumps are a dynamic pump design.
+The dynamic pump type uses the momentum and velocity of the fluid to generate pumping pressure.
+Furthermore, the pump type works well with varying flow requirements and low viscosity material.
+Dynamic explosion-proof pumps, like centrifugal pumps, can deliver a high flow rate in hazardous areas.

-Explosion proof pump Class and Division
+Explosion Proof Class and Division

 Class 1: Flammable gasses and vapors are present leading to a potential risk.